null

 History of Black Tea

-During the Tang Dynasty (618-907 AD), black tea became more widely available and was enjoyed by people of all social classes.
-In the Song Dynasty (960-1279 AD), black tea became an important part of Chinese culture and was used in the famous Chinese tea ceremony.
+During the Tang Dynasty (618-907 AD), black tea became accessible to all social classes.
+By the Song Dynasty (960-1279 AD), it was deeply ingrained in Chinese culture and played a central role in the esteemed Chinese tea ceremony.

 Where Is Black Tea From